Fire destroys 1 house under construction, damages 2 others

 The wind was blowing embers into a second house, causing a second alarm for more crews, according to a tweet by the Las Vegas Fire Department.

-Fire department spokesman Tim Szymanski said one large home was destroyed while two others had some damage.
+Fire department spokesman Tim Szymanski said the wind was blowing 20-30 mph this morning.

 The location is in unincorporated Clark County.
 The Clark County Fire Department is investigating the fire.